binance/binance-public-data/Futures_Order_Book_Download/README.md

 # 1 Futures Orderbook Download

-This document descrip how to download the futures orderbook level 2 data via API.
+This document describes how to download the futures orderbook level 2 data via API.
 For historical data on trades, klines and aggtrades (for both Futures and Spot), users can download directly from our public website.
 Please refer to this page: https://www.binance.com/en/landing/data

 Data update frequency: T+1; normally will be ready at UTC+0 4:00 am.